All Guides

 2. Select eSIM or SIM Card at checkout

-3. eSIM: Receive your QR code via WhatsApp and install it on your phone
+3. eSIM: Upload your passport and IMEI after payment, receive your QR code by email, and install it on your phone

 4. SIM Card: We deliver it to your hotel in Bali for free (select areas)